Trusted Internet Connections guidance

 Azure offers several ways to audit TIC compliance.

 View effective routes

-Confirm that your default route is propagated by observing the effective routes for a particular virtual machine, a specific NIC, or a user-defined route table in the Azure portal or in Azure PowerShell.
+Confirm your default route propagation by observing the effective routes for a particular virtual machine, a specific NIC, or a user-defined route table in the Azure portal or in Azure PowerShell.
 The Effective Routes show the relevant user-defined routes, BGP advertised routes, and system routes that apply to the relevant entity, as shown in the following figure:

 You can't view the effective routes for a NIC, unless the NIC is associated with a running virtual machine.